 13. Lake Brienz

-If you’re going to visit a village in Brienz, the best options are the picturesque Iseltwald and the quaint Brienz.
-You can get to those villages using land public transportation, but I think it’s better to ride on a boat to see panoramic views from the lake.
+If you plan to visit a village in Brienz, the most picturesque options are Iseltwald and Brienz.
+While you can reach these villages by land public transportation, I suggest taking a boat ride to enjoy panoramic views of the lake.

-Rent a boat to get closer to the palace and photograph it with its image reflected by the milky-blue waters of Lake Brienz.
+Rent a boat and get up close to this majestic structure, capturing its reflection in the milky-blue waters of Lake Brienz.

 - Day 1 is not necessarily the first you should do.